 Sapwood is a layer of younger cells that flow water and nutrients from the roots up to leaves; when its cells die they become part of the heartwood.
 Cambium is the part of the tree where new rings appear and create horizontal growth by producing cells for sapwood and phloem.
 Phloem is the network of cells that supply all parts of the tree, including roots, with sugar made by leaves, and since it is located on the outer layers of the trunk, it is the part that builders should pay close attention to.
 Affecting the phloem too greatly could prevent roots from being fed and cause the death of the tree.

 Trunks should never be tightly embraced by metal rings, ropes or cables, nor be superficially cut around like a ring.
 And finally, cork is formed by dead cells of phloem and it acts as a protection against insects, diseases, temperature and physical impact.

 The climate has a huge impact on the design of a tree house too.
-Factors that are affected by climate include location, orientation, appropriate and available materials, and the most efficient construction techniques for appropriate thermal insulation and ventilation.
-Since building a tree house involves a lot of variables, it is all a matter of analyzing your specific situation.
-For example, the best tree may not provide the best orientation for sun and the most energy efficient building material may not be the lightest and/or best to be supported by a tree.
+Factors affected by climate include location, orientation, appropriate and available materials, and the most efficient construction techniques for appropriate thermal insulation and ventilation.
+Since building a tree house involves many variables, it is a matter of analyzing your specific situation.
+For example, the best tree may not provide the best orientation for sun and the most energy efficient building material may not be the lightest and/or best supported by a tree.

 There are also additional tree factors to consider that might be important in certain climates.
 For example, whether the tree is deciduous or evergreen could greatly impact your design.
 Deciduous trees protect homes from the sun during summer, and when it gets cool in fall, the leaves drop and allow more sun in to help with natural heating.
-On the other hand, evergreen trees create extra protection from the snow and the wind.
+On the other hand, evergreen trees create extra protection from snow and wind.